After helping people with financial issues they sometimes ask me, what is budgeting, what is monthly budget and how do I set one up?

 Why Have a Family Budget?

-Housing decisions should be based on need and ﬁnancial ability, not on internal or external pressure.
+- Base your decision on your needs and financial ability, not on external pressure.

 Many families spend too much for food, others do not have enough.

 Shopping at low cost grocery stores and cutting back on restaurants and fast food outlets can really help reduce the amount you spend.

 A food budget can be a really tricky area because so many life events involve food and we can be significantly influenced by our entertainment choices.